By Sarah Hill

 NCSL’s Children and Families program covers many human services issues, including child support and family law, child welfare, early care and education, welfare and poverty.

-Meghan McCann is a senior policy specialist with NCSL’s Children and Families Program.
-She covers child support, child welfare and family law issues.
+Sarah Hill is a research analyst II with NCSL’s Children and Families Program.
+She covers family law, welfare and poverty issues.